 Reviews construction plans and recommends preservation of existing trees; reviews plot plans to insure builders have scheduled tree planting in accordance with City ordinances and regulations, and Park standards; compiles information for invoices, punch lists, daily work schedules and prepares documentation for work conformance to specifications; coordinates invoice payments.

 Responds to emergency calls of fallen trees on roadways, homes or cars; uses power saws to remove limbs from trees; recommends to arborist whether a maintenance crew should be dispatched to the scene.

-Assists contract administrator in the inspection and monitoring of landscape construction and/or maintenance projects; insures landscape contractors comply with contract terms, plans and specifications and meet Park standards for quality of work.
+Assists contract administrator in the inspection and monitoring of landscape construction and/or maintenance projects; insures landscape contractors comply with contract terms, plans and specifications and meet City and departmental standards for quality of work.

 NATURAL RESOURCES SPECIALTY

 Work with the Natural Resources staff, and Water Department staff, park rangers and community members to plan, implement, monitor, and maintain natural lands restoration projects; drafts management plans for review by Restoration Specialist; provide data for incorporation into GIS database; monitors restored and unrestored sites; monitors sample parameters such as plant species, vegetation structure and deer browse; documents conditions in the field; drafts plans for review by Restoration Specialist; provides data for incorporation into GIS database.